December 22, 2025

 19th National Maths Convention 2025

-All India Ramanujan Maths Club in association with Science City, Ahmedabad is going to organize the 18th National Maths Convention 2025 at Science City (Ahmedabad) on 20-23rd December 2025 (Tentative).
-Final date of event will be announced later.
+All India Ramanujan Maths Club in association with Science City, Ahmedabad is going to organize the 19th National Maths Convention 2025 at Science City (Ahmedabad) on 20-22 December 2025.

 Science City, Ahmedabad